-This hearty and savory Stove Top Stuffing Meatballs recipe contains a not-so-secret ingredient that turns a simple meatball recipe into a gourmet dining experience!
+This hearty and savory Stove Top Stuffing Meatballs recipe contains a not-so-secret ingredient that turns a simple meatball recipe into a gourmet appetizer!

 And if you can’t get enough meatballs, you also need to check out this recipe for Instant Pot Grape Jelly Meatballs, another savory appetizer with a sweet twist!